Divide-Verify-Refine: Can LLMs Self-Align with Complex Instructions?: Conclusion

 \section{Conclusion}

-In conclusion, this paper presents the Divide-Verify-Refine (DVR) framework to enhance LLMs' ability to follow multi-constraint instructions.
-There are three steps in our framework: (1) Divide complex instructions into single constraints and assign appropriate tools for each constraint.
-(2) Verify: To deal with the feedback quality problem, these tools rigorously verify the response and generate reliable feedback.
-(3) Refine: To tackle the constraint diversity challenge, we design the refinement repository to store successful refinement processes, allowing LLMs to retrieve and learn from past examples.
-Our framework improves LLMs' adherence to complex multi-constraint instructions without the need for retraining, offering a scalable solution to enhance the practical usability of LLMs in real-world applications.
-Additionally, we construct a new dataset free from hidden or conflicting constraints, providing a more comprehensive and accurate evaluation of LLM performance on multi-constraint instructions.
+We propose the Divide-Verify-Refine (DVR) framework to enhance LLMs' ability to follow multi-constraint instructions.
+DVR has three steps: (1) Divide complex instructions into single constraints and assign appropriate tools for each constraint.
+(2) Verify: To tackle the feedback quality problem, these tools rigorously verify the response and generate textual guidance for refinement.
+(3) Refine: To maximize the refinement effectiveness, we design the dynamic few-shot prompting with a refinement repository to store past refinement experiences.
+DVR improves LLMs' adherence to complex multi-constraint instructions.
+Additionally, we construct a new dataset free from hidden or conflicting constraints, providing a more comprehensive and accurate evaluation of LLM performance on multi-constraint following.